aaronshikh/portfolio/README.md

-# Aaron Shikh
-M.S. in Statistics | Python • R • SQL • Machine Learning • Data Visualization

----

 Welcome to my data science portfolio!
 Here you'll find a selection of projects I've completed that showcase my skills in statistical modeling, machine learning, and data visualization.

 Each project includes a detailed README file that explains the goals, methodology, tools used, and results in greater depth.
 Feel free to explore and dive into anything that interests you!

 ---

 ## Projects

 ### Neural Network Classifier (Python, NumPy, Pandas)
-Built a fully connected neural network from scratch using NumPy.
-Implemented backpropagation and SGD.
-Tuned hyperparameters to improve performance across 4 datasets.
+Built a neural network from scratch in Python using only NumPy.
+Implemented backpropagation, stochastic gradient descent, and a full training pipline.
+Tuned hyperparameters to improve performance across multiple datasets.

 [View Project](https://github.com/aaronshikh/Neural-Net)

 ---

 ### Brain MRI Shape Analysis (Python, geomstats)
-Used Kendall shape space and permutation testing to compare brain MRIs from Alzheimer’s patients vs controls.
-Created visualizations and ran clustering.
+Used Kendall shape space and energy-distance permutation testing to compare brain images from Alzheimer’s patients vs controls.
+Combined hierarchical clustering and visualization to present a clear explanation of group-level differences.

 [View Project](https://github.com/aaronshikh/Shape-Analysis-Alzheimer-s-)

 ---

-### Impact of Climbing on Bird Populations (R, tidverse, glmnet, )
+### Impact of Climbing on Bird Populations (R, tidverse, glmnet, randomForest, mgcv, corrplot)
-Analyzed data from a published study on how recreational climbing affects nesting bird populations.
-Reproduced and extended the original paper’s findings using custom R code and basic regression modeling.
-Interpreted ecological implications and communicated findings in a formal scientific-style report.
+Applied logistic regression, Generalized Additive Models (GAMs), penalized regression, and ensemble models to evaluate how recreational climbing impacts nesting bird populations.

 [View Project](https://github.com/aaronshikh/Impact-of-Rock-Climbing-on-Bird-Populations)

----